scala/scala3/docs/docs/reference/enums/desugarEnums.md

      ```scala
      private def $new(_$ordinal: Int, $name: String) = new E with runtime.EnumValue {
        def ordinal = _$ordinal
+       def enumLabel = $name
-       override def productPrefix = $name
+       override def productPrefix = enumLabel // if not overridden in `E`
-       override def toString = productPrefix
+       override def toString = enumLabel      // if not overridden in `E`
        $values.register(this) // register enum value so that `valueOf` and `values` can return it.
      }
      ```

 The anonymous class also implements the abstract `Product` methods that it inherits from `Enum`.
 The `ordinal` method is only generated if the enum does not extend from `java.lang.Enum` (as Scala enums do not extend `java.lang.Enum`s unless explicitly specified).
 In case it does, there is no need to generate `ordinal` as `java.lang.Enum` defines it.
-Similarly there is no need to override `toString` as that is defined in terms of `name` in
+Similarly there is no need to override `toString` as that is defined in terms of `name` in `java.lang.Enum`.
+Finally, `enumLabel` will call `this.name` when `E` extends `java.lang.Enum`.
-`java.lang.Enum`.

 ### Scopes for Enum Cases